wushujames/kafka-utilities/README.md

 # kafka-utilities

 # who_in_isr
+When I have under replicated partitions in my kafka cluster, this handy utility lets me know if a particular broker is at fault.

 Requires kafkacat, and in particular, a version that supports json output (-J)
 ```
 $ kafkacat -L -b broker.example.com  -J | who_in_isr.py